 Share of voice is represented as a percentage.
-So, for example, if an online brand selling natural deodorant spends $50,000 advertising its products, while the ad spend across the entire industry is $500,000, its share of voice would be 10%.
+So for example if an online brand selling natural deodorant spends $50000 advertising its products while the ad spend across the entire industry is $5000 its share of voice would be 10%.

 Tracking backlinks will tell you how many websites feature links to your eCommerce store.

-When looked at alongside the likes of sales and followers, you may be able to figure out which earned media most impacts awareness of your brand so that you can capitalise on it.
+When looked at alongside the likes of sales and followers you may be able to figure out which earned media most impacts awareness of your brand so that you can capitalize on it.